rewardz/django_model_helpers/README.rst

 **Model helpers** are small collection of django functions and classes that make working with models easier.
 All functions here are compliant with pylint and has test cases with over 95% code coverage.
 This doc describe each of these helpers.

 upload_to_
   Pass this function to your `FileField` as `upload_to` argument

 cached_model_property_
-  Decorate a model function with that decorator to cache function's result
+  Decorate a model function with that decorator to turn it into a property that caches the result.

+cached_function_
+  Decorate any function or class method with that decorator to enable out of the box caching.

 Choices_
   A feature rich solution for implementing choice field

 KeyValueField_
   A field that can store multiple key/value entries in a human readable form

 .. _upload_to:

 **model\_helpers.upload\_to**